-Meanwhile, the Company will continue to enforce expanding business scopes as follows: I. Rubber manufacturing: through the investment and upgrade of equipment to improve the functions of products, while continuously developing new products and innovating the new market applications; II.
-Warehousing: proactively developing the policy of "business expansion and professional services" by constantly seeking new customers in order to bring different types of businesses into the Park, increasing operating performance; III.
-Construction and development: flexibly operating various strategies to sell the completed construction project steadily, and suitable individual projects and land with potential profits will be sought out for development actively.
+Meanwhile, the Company will continue to enforce expanding business scopes as follows: I. Rubber manufacturing: through the investment and upgrade of equipment to improve the functions of products, while continuously developing new products and innovating the new market applications; II.Warehousing and logistics: proactively developing the policy of "business expansion and professional services" by constantly seeking new customers in order to bring different types of businesses into the Park, increasing operating performance; III.Construction and development: flexibly operating various strategies to sell the completed construction project steadily, and suitable individual projects and land with potential profits will be sought out for development actively.

-The overall 2023 operating revenue, gross profit, and pre-tax profit declined year-on-year, mainly due to the fact that the Company did not have completed project to be recognized in 2023, and the government policies resulted in a decrease in construction revenue.
-It is to report the consolidated business results of FRG in 2023 and the summary of the business plan for 2024 to all shareholders as follows:
+The increase in 2024 operating revenue, operating gross profit and pre-tax profit and loss was mainly due to the continued sale of the Company's construction projects and the growth of warehousing and logistics.
+It is to report the consolidated business results of FRG in 2024 and the summary of the business plan for 2025 to all shareholders as follows:

-One.2023 Consolidated business performances
+One.
+2024 Consolidated business performances